canyildirimcs/canyildirimcs/README.md

 ### Hi there 👋 I was born in Ankara in 2005.
 I graduated from Tevfik Fikret Highschool.
-My well known foreign languages are French and English.
-I have many areas of interest but my main hobbies are playing video games and hanging out with my friends.
+I speak advanced French and English.
+I have many areas of interest and I am familiar with electronics and especially computers since I was a child.
 Currently, I am a freshman in Computer Science Department in Bilkent University.

 <!--
 **canyildirimcs/canyildirimcs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.